FREE Shipping on orders over $899

 4. Pelvic Organ Prolapse: A Serious Complication

-5. Renal Lithiasis: Kidney Stones
+5. Kidney Lithiasis: Kidney Stones

 These stones can cause symptoms such as severe pain in the side or back, blood in the urine, and abdominal discomfort.
-In severe cases, kidney stones may require medical treatment, which can range from medications to surgical procedures, depending on the size and location of the stones.
+In severe cases, kidney stones may require medical treatment, which can range from medication to surgical procedures, depending on the size and location of the stones.

 6. Kidney Damage